Barbara Vojnich – Self-Regulation & Integrative Oncology

 To conclude, a thought that shapes my work and attitude:

-“For me, clinical psychoneuroimmunology (cPNI) is a journey of discovery – scientifically, professionally and personally.
+“For me, Clinical Psychoneuroimmunology (CPNI) is a journey of discovery – scientifically, professionally and personally.
 It describes how body, mind and environment are interconnected and how these relationships shape our health, both today and throughout our evolutionary development.”

 (Dr. Leo Pruimboom, Pruimboom Institute)